Suryxbg/EDA-on-Flight-Price-Prediction/README.md

   - Certain times of the day (e.g., early morning, late night) show lower fares compared to peak travel times.
   - Month and season also influence prices — some months show clear demand-driven spikes.

+## Conclusion

+- Flight ticket prices are influenced by multiple factors, with airline, number of stops, route, and timing being the most critical drivers.
+- Full-service airlines and multi-stop flights are consistently more expensive.
+- Feature engineering of date/time and categorical variables improved the model’s ability to explain variance in price.
+- Predictive modeling confirmed that tree-based models (Random Forest, XGBoost) outperform simple regression methods, delivering better accuracy.
+- The insights can help both airlines (for pricing strategies) and passengers (for booking optimization).